Rational cohomology of toric diagrams: Torus actions arising from -diagrams

-\begin{remark} Notice that~$Q$ is a face of~$X$ iff the orbit poset has the greatest element.
-The orbit poset of a complete toric variety of complex dimension~$n$ has the greatest element (because there is a dense~$(\C^{\times})^n$-orbit, and the corresponding fan has the least element).
+\begin{remark} Notice that~$Q$ is a face of~$X$ iff the respective orbit poset~$\Pp^{op}$ has the greatest element.
+The orbit poset of any toric variety of complex dimension~$n$ has the greatest element corresponding to zero of the fan (because there is a dense~$(\C^{\times})^n$-orbit, and the corresponding fan has the least element).
 For any smooth compact~$T$-manifold such a condition is also satisfied by the principal orbit theorem~\cite[Theorem 3.1]{br-72}. \end{remark}

-\begin{definition} We call a morphism of diagrams~$\alpha\colon \kappa T\to D$ over a finite poset~$C$ a \textit{$T$-diagram}, if any arrow in~$\alpha$ is an epimorphism of groups. \end{definition}
+\begin{definition} We call a morphism of diagrams~$\alpha\colon \kappa T\to D$ (i.e. a natural transformation of functors) over a finite poset~$\Pp$ a \textit{$T$-diagram}, if any arrow in~$\alpha$ is an epimorphism of groups. \end{definition}